wbushey/wbushey.github.io/_posts/2010-01-24-music-and-tech-change-what-about-laws.md

 <div>
   <p>
-    OK, that last part didn&#8217;t happen.
+    OK, that last part didn't happen.
 It would have been ridiculous for the store owner to charge me such an ridiculous amount for stealing an item that was only worth a dollar.
 Unfortunately, this is exactly what has happened to Jammie Thomas Rasset, of Brainerd.
 Rasset has been ordered by a jury to pay nearly two million dollars after being found guilty of downloading and sharing twenty four songs.
 This award of $80,000 per song is allowed by the Copyright Act, the rational of which is the product of a different era and is in desperate need for an update.
   </p>

   <p>